 Little Cups, Big Dreams

-It all started with a chilly morning drive to Thirime Comprehensive School.
+It all started with a chilly morning drive to Thirime Comprehensive School - the kind of cold that chews you up on an empty stomach.
+The kind that tells the difference between a child who had breakfast and one who didn't.
 For those familiar with the Kikuyu-Thogoto area, you’ll know just how cold it can get.
 The areas microclimate mirrors that of Limuru.

 We were warmly welcomed into the school by the headteacher, Madam Ruth, and Teacher Alice from the special unit.
 True to its name, the school is indeed comprehensive.
 It houses the primary section (Grades 1 to 6) with 421 learners, a junior secondary school (Grades 7 to 9) with 213 learners, a special unit that supports 25 children with disabilities, and an ECDE section with 114 little ones.